gluonhq/gluon-samples/HelloSharedLib/README.md

 ### Test the shared library

-Compile and run the sample `sample/example.cpp` that makes use of the library:
+Compile and run the sample `sample/example.cpp` that makes use of the library running from the command line:

+- Linux, macOS:

     ./run.sh

+- Windows

+    run.bat

 The expected output is: